dorathyofoha/azure-network-protocols/README.md

 <br />

 <p>
 Next I initiated a perpetual ping in the Linux machine with the command ping -t.
 This continually ping the machine until I decided to stop it, while the Windows machine is pinging the Linux machine we went back to the Linux machine and blocked inbound ICMP traffic on its firewall.
-Once I did that, I stopped receiving echo replies from the Linux machine.
+Once I did that, I stopped receiving echo replies from the Linux VM.
 I went further to deny ICMP traffic by creating a new Network Security Group on the Linux machine that will be set to block ICMP.
 I can allow traffic by authorizing ICMP on the Linux Network Security Groups page on Azure.
 </p>
 <p>
 <img src="https://i.imgur.com/aTG3sxe.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>